 My friends and I all brought food to share and had a fun time eating on the beach on our towels while gazing out at the clear blue waters in front of us.
 The instant we pulled out our sandwiches, though, a couple of seagulls flew down and tried to come near our towels.
 I threatened one with my orange and pretended to throw it but didn’t.
 What was surprising was that the seagull didn’t even attempt to move and it didn’t even flinch!
 I’m probably not the first person who has threatened to throw something at a seagull and I certainly won’t be the last.
 Those that live on the Islands won’t be leaving them any time soon as they are also protected by living on the national park’s grounds.

-After we ate lunch early according to Spain’s standards (around 11:30am or so!), we put sunscreen on and laid out on the beach.
+After we ate lunch early according to Spain’s standards (around 11:30 am or so!), then put sunscreen on and laid out on the beach.
 All three of us fell asleep not too long after that and one of my friends got very sunburned!
 I luckily had the bright idea to not take off my jeans and cover my face so that my body wouldn’t get burned as much.
-My back and shoulders were not as fortunate…

 5. Go beyond the beaches and turquoise waters and explore the rest of the Islands

 After we spent some time on the rocks – which there are tons of rocks all over the Islands!-, we made our way to the hiking trails and explored more of the amazingly diverse topography that covers the archipelago.

-From sand dunes to pine trees to mossy rocks to long grass and steep hills, the Cíes Islands has so much to offer.
-You can camp under the stars there at their camp site in the summer, watch an amazing sunset or sunrise, hike all around the islands or simply read a nice book or chat with your friends as you tan on the beaches.
+From sand dunes to pine trees to mossy rocks to long grass and steep hills, the Cíes Islands have so much to offer.
+You can camp under the stars there at their campsite in the summer, watch an amazing sunset or sunrise, hike all around the islands or simply read a nice book or chat with your friends as you tan on the beaches.
 I will let my pictures speak for themselves when it comes to giving you a virtual tour of these amazing islands.
 It may not be the world’s best beach but it is certainly a very underrated gem off the Galician coast!

 6. Test out the water temperature and see how long you can stay in the ocean

 If you’re familiar with other Galician beaches, the water temperature around the Cíes shouldn’t be as shocking to you but it is!
 However, I actually have the guts to say that it wasn’t as cold as I was expecting it to be!
 (I’m from Ohio and have visited Nebraska during a winter or two so I have dealt with some very cold weather in my life.)
-In May, the water temperature was somewhere between 40-50F (lower than 12C) and though it cut into my skin like tiny but sharp icicles, my body got used to it after awhile and I was able to put up with it for a few minutes.
+In May, the water temperature was somewhere between 40-50ºF (lower than 12ºC) and though it cut into my skin like tiny but sharp icicles, my body got used to it after a while and I was able to put up with it for a few minutes.
 It did help to walk around in the water to kind of let the shock wear off but getting in wasn’t a huge pain.

 The color of the water can be deceiving, yes, but that doesn’t have to ruin your day at the beach on these islands.
 You may not have another opportunity to dip your toe into colder waters so go do it!
-You may one day think that temperature is refreshing if the thermometer reads a scorching 33C on a hot summer day in July or August.
+You may one day think that temperature is refreshing if the thermometer reads a scorching 33ºC on a hot summer day in July or August.

 7. Make plans to come back and visit them again!

 And last, but not least: come visit the Islas Cíes again!
-If you didn’t get to see everything you wanted to see or you didn’t come during camping season, come back!
+If you didn’t get to see everything you wanted to see or you didn’t come during the camping season, come back!
 I will definitely be paying these beautiful islands another visit in the next year as my friends and I only hiked around half of the islands in one day!
 We still have yet to see the lighthouse and climb to the highest peak on the archipelago.
 I can almost guarantee that this year was the first of many visits to this island paradise!
 (Be mindful of the high winds, blowing sand and hungry seagulls, though.
 And don’t say I didn’t warn you! 😉 )

-**Note: I visited in late May 2015 so all of my pictures and experiences are based on what it was like pre-tourist season.
+**Note: I visited in late May 2015 so all of my pictures and experiences are based on what it was like during the pre-tourist season.
 Peak season is typically in July and August every year and ferries fill up fast!
 The Cíes are only open seasonally and the season ends on October 1st.
 If you know the dates you wish to go, buy them way in advance and buy a group’s worth at a time so that everyone you plan to go with can come along!
 You do not want to miss a visit to this tropical paradise hidden away in the northwestern corner of Spain.**

 Have you visited the Cíes Islands before?
 What was your favorite thing about your visit?
 Any tips you would add to my list?
 Write your comments and thoughts below!